Knight at the Movies ARCHIVES

 The remake has luckily fallen into the nimble fingers of openly gay, mostly successful screenwriter/playwright

 Paul Rudnick.
-Rudnick, who did spectacular, uncredited work on
+Rudnick, who did spectacular, uncredited work on The Addams Family, went over the top with the

-Addams Family Values and finally wrote his own magnum comedy opus with 1997’s In & Out.
+sequel, Addams Family Values and finally wrote his own magnum comedy opus with 1997’s In & Out.
 He has

-In & Out director Frank Oz (voice of Yoda and Miss Piggy) and together, they’ve turned the
+again teamed with In & Out director Frank Oz (voice of Yoda and Miss Piggy) and together, they’ve turned the

 paranoia of the original into a creamy, dark pastiche of a comedy.